Skip to main content Skip to secondary navigation

 • Implemented a separated bike lane pilot on Santa Teresa to provide safety for motorists and bicyclists navigating a main entry into the campus.

-• Utilized Transportation Survey data to understand demographic trends in bicycle commuting and identify areas of focus to ensure that all people have access to safe bicycling.
+• Utilized Transportation Survey data to understand demographic trends in bicycle commuting and identify focus areas to ensure all people can access safe bicycling.

-• Launched a campus-wide “Share the Road” training webinar to ensure all roadway users display mutual respect when sharing campus road- and pathways.
+• Launched a campus-wide “Share the Road” training webinar to ensure all roadway users display mutual respect when sharing campus roads- and pathways.

-• Expanded bike parking on campus including two new bike cages (one in planning stages) on the Stanford campus.
+• Expanded bike parking on campus, including two new bike cages (one in the planning stages) on the Stanford campus.

-Stanford was the first university to be recognized by the League of American Bicyclists’ (LAB) at the highest platinum level in 2011.
-In the years since, Stanford is the only university to receive four consecutive Platinum designations, of which the last extends through 2027.
-The purpose of Pedaling Forward is to help keep Stanford at the forefront as a forward-thinking leader and ensure the continuation of a resilient bicycle program.
+Stanford was the first university recognized by the League of American Bicyclists (LAB) at the highest platinum level in 2011.
+In the years since Stanford has been the only university to receive four consecutive Platinum designations, the last extending through 2027.
+Pedaling Forward aims to help keep Stanford at the forefront as a forward-thinking leader and ensure the continuation of a resilient bicycle program.

-LAB’s Bicycle Friendly America program is built around five categories — the Five E's — that are consistent in making great places for bicycling.
+LAB’s Bicycle Friendly America program is built around five categories — the Five E's — that consistently make great places for bicycling.
 These categories are Engineering, Education, Encouragement, Evaluation & Planning, and Equity & Accessibility.
 Following LAB’s lead, Stanford permanently removed Enforcement as one of the E’s.